eclipse-vertx/vert.x/python_web_tutorial.md

 	def after_deploy(): execfile('static_data.py')

-    vertx.deploy_verticle('mongo-persistor', after_deploy)
+    vertx.deploy_module('vertx.mongo-persistor-v1.0', after_deploy)

-The block that we're specifying in the call to `deploy_verticle` won't be invoked until the persistor is fully started.
+The block that we're specifying in the call to `deploy_module` won't be invoked until the persistor is fully started.
 In that function we just load the static data script.

 Save the edited `app.py` and restart it.